microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/New-MgBetaDevice.md

 ```

 ### -Name
-Friendly name of the device.
+Friendly name of a device.
 Only returned if user signs in with a Microsoft account as part of Project Rome.

 ```yaml